Family & Group Sea Kayaking

 7 Night Family Sea kayaking Holiday: £1400 Exclusive use of Barn House for families or friend groups including:

-- 7 nights self catering accommodation in our Barn House, 3 Double bedrooms (sleeps up to 6 people), open plan kitchen, dining and living room
+- 7 nights self catering accommodation in our Barn House, 2 Double bedrooms, 1 twin bedroom (sleeps up to 6), open plan kitchen, dining and living room

 - Sea kayaks and equipment